 We also put a lot of time into the specifications.

 We make our final decisions on all fixtures, fittings and finishes.

 This guarantees that when we tender out to our subdivision builders, they all have the same information to price the project.

-Once your documentation package is complete this is when you go out to the builders you have identified to suit your project and run your tender process and ultimately appoint your builder.
+Once your documentation package is complete, this is when you go out to the builders you have identified to suit your project and run your construction tendering process and ultimately appoint your builder.

 4. Demolition Phase

 The first thing you need to be thinking about in this phase is the abolishments of the existing gas and power.